Wednesday, October 16, 2019

 Several Werelupes rose and began carrying objects forward, depositing them at his feet.
 “Rare neggs from the Snowager’s cave, Lord,” one of them said, presenting the neggs with a deep bow and looking up to see his ruler nod in satisfaction.

-The Werelupe that had been teasing Terra earlier got up, pulled her to her feet and pushed her to the throne.
+The Werelupe that had been bothering Terra earlier got up, pulled her to her feet and pushed her to the throne.
 “An owner, sire,” he said.
-“Captured near the Shrieking Dale just after moonrise.”
+“Caught near the Shrieking Dale just after moonrise.

 A hush fell over the hall as the king did a double-take at the human.
 “You—you really found me an owner?” he asked, looking back up at his subject in disbelief.